Androscoggin River Inspires Clean Water Act

 Our Work to Clean Up the Androscoggin

 The Androscoggin River runs through the heart of Maine.
-Its waters in Gilead, upriver from the Verso (formerly International Paper) mill in Jay, support a world-class trout fishery that attracts tourists to Bethel and nearby towns.
+Its waters in Gilead, upriver from the former Verso (sold by Verso to Pixelle Specialty Solutions in 2020) mill in Jay, support a world-class trout fishery that attracts tourists to Bethel and nearby towns.
 Here, the river is a source of recreation-based jobs, activities, and pride for the people who live in the region.

 Further downstream, the river is much cleaner than it used to be and people can now use it for recreation.
 But the river is still the dirtiest of Maine’s major rivers and could be much cleaner if the upstream mills invested in modern, widely used pollution prevention technologies.